baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 With Linux’s symbol versioning mechanism this is not necessary.
 ABIs can normally be kept stable for as long as wanted.
 The symbol versioning mechanism [4] is an extension of Sun’s internal versioning mechanism.
 The two main differences are: it is possible to have more than one definition of a given symbol (the associated version must differ) and the application or DSO linked with the versioned DSO contains not only a list of the required version, but also records for each symbol which symbol version was used and from which DSO the definition came.
 At runtime this information can then be used to pick the right version from all the different versions of the same interface.
 The only requirement is that the API (headers, DSO used for linking, and documentation) is consistent.
 Every versioned DSO has at most one version of every API which can be used at link-time.
 An API (not ABI) can also vanish completely: this is a way to deprecate APIs without affecting binary compatibility.

-The only real problem of this approach is that if more than one version of the same API is used in the same application.
-This can only happen if the uses are in different objects, DSOs or the application itself.
+The only real problem of this approach is that if more than one version of the same API is used in the same application. **This can only happen if the uses are in different objects, DSOs or the application itself**.
 From inside one object only one version can be accessed.
 In the last 8+ years this hasn’t been found to be a problem in the GNU C library development.
 If it becomes a problem it can potentially be worked around by changing the implementation of the multi-versioned interface to make it aware of it.
 Since both versions of the interface are implemented in the same DSO the versions can coordinate.
 In general, most of the implementation of the different versions is shared and the actual versioned interfaces are normally wrappers around a general implementation (see below).

 If possible, projects implementing generally usable DSOs should use symbol versioning from day one.
 Since the same techniques are used for symbol export control this is attractive.
 Unfortunately this versioning scheme requires changes in the dynamic linker which are currently only available on Linux and GNU Hurd[12](#_bookmark69).
 If this is not possible use Sun’s internal versioning for compatible changes (really only applies to Solaris).
 Otherwise there is no option but to change the SONAME for every release with incompatible and possible even releases with compatible changes.
 But the fact that such limited systems exist should *never* make this the only implemented way: if better mechanisms are available they should be used.